-- (a) This Senior Level Relocation Program Policy ("Policy") provides an outline and explanation of the benefits and services that may be available to facilitate relocation exceeding 100 miles from their current place of residence.
-The specific components of relocation offered to each individual employee must be negotiated on a case-by-case basis, as directed by the respective department head, negotiated by the Director, Talent, Culture & Capability, and authorized by the President/CEO, or Board in the case of a new employee in the following positions: President/CEO, General Counsel, or Chief Auditor. - (b) This Policy is considered a part of the Authority's overall market competitive compensation and benefit programs and is intended to enhance the Authority's ability to recruit and retain the talent needed to support its mission, vision, values, goals, and objectives. - (c) Final approval for any expense, including expenses not specified within this Policy, will reside with the President/CEO, or designee, or Board in the case of a new employee in the following positions: President/CEO, General Counsel, or Chief Auditor.
-Consideration for each expense will be based on the position being recruited for, the scope of expense(s) being requested, and reasonable economic parameters. - (d) All relocation expenses must be incurred within 180 days of the date the written relocation agreement is signed.
-Expenses incurred after this period will not be reimbursed.
-Some expenses may be paid directly by the Authority to the vendor.
-For all other reimbursement expenses, the employee must obtain receipts for incurred expenses and submit them along with the Authority's reimbursement request forms. - (e) This policy does not apply to new or relocating employees who live within San Diego County.
+- (a) This Executive Level Relocation Program Policy ("Policy") provides an outline and explanation of the benefits and services that may be available to facilitate relocation.
+The specific components of relocation offered to each individual employee must be negotiated on a case by case basis, as directed by the respective Department head, negotiated by the Director, Talent, Culture & Capability, and authorized by the President/CEO, or Board in the case of a new employee in the following positions: President/CEO, General Counsel, or Chief Auditor. - (b) This Policy is considered a part of the Authority's overall market competitive compensation and benefit programs and is intended to enhance the Authority's ability to recruit and retain the talent needed to support its mission, vision, values, goals, and objectives. - (c) Reimbursement for any relocation expense that does not fall within this Policy shall require the President/CEO's approval or Board approval in the case of a new employee in the following positions: President/CEO, General Counsel or Chief Auditor, which must be obtained before the expense is incurred. - (d) Final approval for any expense will reside with the President/CEO, or designee, or Board in the case of a new employee in the following positions: President/CEO, General Counsel, or Chief Auditor.
+Consideration for each expense will be based on the position being recruited for, the scope of expense(s) being requested, and reasonable economic parameters. - (e) In the event relocation assistance has been approved and authorized for positions other than those reporting to the Board, the Board will be notified of the final cost to the Authority of such relocation services. - (f) This policy does not apply to new or relocating employees who live within San Diego County.